 There are various distinct shapes to consider, each with its own set of advantages and downsides.

 The round line is the most common and will likely come with your weed trimmer; however, it is not the most lasting option.

 If you plan to cut through thin grasses, cutting around the line is more than adequate.

 However, it is unsuitable for lengthy cutting sessions and will readily break against concrete and fences.

 This line is especially popular since it is strong enough to handle thicker weeds and most grass types.

 It is also more durable than round, but it is not the most substantial option available.

-Another disadvantage of the square line is that it has the potential to damage certain parts of your land, such as trees and fences.
+Another disadvantage of the straight line is that it has the potential to damage certain parts of your land, such as trees and fences.

-It has significantly higher cutting power, but it lacks durability since hard surfaces can negatively impact multi-sided designs.
+It has significantly higher cutting power but lacks durability since hard surfaces can negatively impact multi-sided designs.

 When it pertains to commercial lines, twisted is one of the most common designs; it is the strongest by far and can withstand extreme workloads.